ChainSafe/lodestar/docs/pages/validator-management/vc-configuration.md

 !!! warning
     These tools will generate keystore files for staking validators as well as the important mnemonic.
 This mnemonic must be handled and stored securely.
 <!-- prettier-ignore-end -->

-## Setup your validator

-Validators are represented by a BLS keypair.
-Use your generated mnemonic from one of the tools above to generate the keystore files required for validator duties on Ethereum using the Lodestar validator client.

 ### Import a validator keystore to Lodestar